missionpinball/mpf-docs/hardware/pkone/leds.rst

 .. include:: /mechs/lights/include_channels_numbers.rst

-PKONE assumes RGB lights by default.
+PKONE assumes RGB or RGBW lights by default (depending upon which firmware your Lightshow board is running).
 For everything else (i.e. RGBW) you have to use channels.

 The PKONE Lightshow supports 512 LEDs on eight groups (64 in each group).